matt-l-01s/arduino-to-server-to-app/README.md

 # arduino-to-server-to-app

-Created by matt-l-01s, 5jikinoko and davidyu1012-roc.

-This code was for a project from 20/2/21 to 9/3/21.
+This repository was made for a global project based learning (gpbl) programme from 20/2/21 to 9/3/21.
+Thus, there will be no more updates to this repository.

 The final version of the arduino code can be found at button_and_server_interrupt.ino